Caretta Research’s Angeliki Megariti: “The biggest barrier for broadcast and media buyers is a lack of AI skills”

 AI is front and centre of skills and training for the industry

 “The biggest barrier for broadcast and media buyers is a lack of AI skills within their organisation," she said.
-"Most companies are eager to use AI rather than developing deep knowledge.
+"Most companies are eager to use AI rather than develop deep knowledge.
 Buyers want AI embedded in their standard tools.
 They see it more as a feature than a product itself.”

 “Most AI teams are currently small and focused on automating routine tasks, reducing costs and boosting creativity,” Megariti said.
-“We are at the point where vendors are selling and buyers want to use AI but the lack of skills is slowing everyone down.”
+“We are at the point where vendors are selling and buyers want to use AI, but the lack of skills is slowing everyone down.”

 Latest News